-Common name: Peruvian ginseng, maca, Maka, pepperweed, pepper grass, small flake.
+Common English name: Peruvian ginseng, maca, Maka, pepperweed, pepper grass, small flake.

 Vernacular names: ayak, chichira, ayak willku, Huto-Huto.
 Shiuha (type of wild maca).

 Maca is the common name of this plant in the Quechua language.
 It comes from "Ma" = "grown up" and "Ca"= "food that provides strength."